 \end{itemize}

 Note that we define the inverse of any differential operator $T(x)$ through its associated Green function:

 where $G(x,y)$ is solution of

 At this point, let us remind our goal: we want to find the functions $a$ and $f$ (given $n$, $m$, $l$ and $s$) such that they fulfill the conditions (C1T), (C3T) and (EM).
-Inverse differential operators' presence makes it almost impossible to find a systematic way to get the unknown functions.
+Inverse differential operators' presence makes it almost impossible to find a systematic algebraic way to get the unknown functions.
 For instance, we should first find the Green function associated with such a still unknown operator.
 We know that it can be done systematically for regular boundary value problems (self-adjoint differential operators) once we know the eigenfunctions and eigenvalues of the operator (see, for instance, Ref.\cite{Green}).
 However, those depend again on the explicit form of the operator.
-Therefore, from our present knowledge of these issues, it is almost impossible to get algebraically a set of eigenfunctions of our operators $L$, or $Q$ that are unknown functionals of $\tilde\phi$ and its local derivatives.
-Consequently, we consider only situations where there aren't inverse operators (C3T) and (EM).
-With this practical problem in mind there are two possibilities: \begin{itemize} \item (a) $l=0$: $L_0(x)=-1$.
+Therefore, from our present knowledge on these issues, it is almost impossible to get algebraically a set of eigenfunctions of our operators $L$, or $Q$ that are unknown functionals of $\tilde\phi$ and its local derivatives.
+Consequently, we are going to consider in this paper only situations where there aren't inverse operators in (C3T) and (EM).
+There are two possibilities that are compatible with such practical limitations: \begin{itemize} \item (a) $l=0$: $L_0(x)=-1$.
 In this case the operator $L$ is just a constant and the conditions are:

 \item (b) $m=0$: $Q_0(x)=\partial a/\partial u_0\vert_{u=\phi,v=\tilde\phi}\neq 0$.
 In this case the operator $Q$ is just a function and the conditions are written:

 where we have used eq.(\ref{EMv2}). \end{itemize}